Greg Miller Big Year Tour Series

 This morning our primary objective will be to cruise down US1 through the incredible Big Sur region and search for California Condors!
 These massive vultures were reintroduced to this vast, wild portion of the California coast and subsist on dead whales and sea lions that wash up along the shore.
 They nest in hollowed-out stumps and massive cavities in the huge redwoods and cedars that line the steep, coastal canyons.
 Sometimes the mornings can be very fogged in, but as the fog lifts condors take wing and soar along the seaside cliffs!
 Acorn Woodpecker, Band-tailed Pigeon, and singing Rufous-crowned Sparrows are also possible.
 At Point Lobos and Garrapata we will admire the beautiful plants and butterflies specially evolved for this Mediterranean climate and take some time to see a few waterfalls and other stunning natural sights!
 White-throated Swifts and Peregrine Falcon can be seen ripping past the overlooks!

-Day 7 – Morning bird as time allows.
-Departures from San Jose Int.
+Day 8 – Coyote Valley, Almaden Lake Park, Departures from San Jose Int.
 Airport (SJC).

-Please plan afternoon departures from San Jose International Airport in San Jose, CA (SJC).
-Some local birding to nearby San Jose hotspots will be fit in as time allows prior to drop-offs at the airport.
+Please plan for departures no earlier than 11:00am from San Jose Int.
+Airport (SJC).
 If you are planning to continue on to our Washington: Olympic Peninsula tour, please coordinate flights with our guides.
 There are often direct flights from San Jose to Seattle with Alaska Airlines around 1:30pm.

 Cost